tolauwae/phd-thesis/src/remote/remote.typ

 / Bare-metal execution environments.: Finally, due to their heavy constraints, microcontrollers rarely run full-fledged operating systems.
 Instead, software is run on top of a tiny RTOS, or simply as statically compiled firmware.

-By using higher-level languages, many of these difficulties disappear.
+== Programming Microcontrollers with High-level Languages

+Many of the difficulties in programming microcontrollers disappear when using higher-level languages.
 The abstractions in these languages can prevent whole classes of bugs and can ease development.
 Specifically, high-level languages relieve the programmer from manual memory management, and can provide stronger type systems to further avoid mistakes.
 They also make it easier to support advanced features such as over-the-air updates—where software is updated without flashing via a physical connection—and remote debugging, where a device is debugged through instructions sent from another remote device.

 Some high-level languages have been ported to embedded devices using small custom virtual machines @williams14@zerynth-s-r-l-21@nanoframework-contributors21.
 Unfortunately, these virtual machines only support a subset of the language’s features and only work on a specific range of hardware platforms.
 A popular example is MicroPython @george21, which is a subset of Python for microcontrollers.
 For performance reasons access to the peripherals is often baked into high-level programming language.
 In MicroPython support for displays and sensors is baked into the language and implemented directly in C. As such, if a specific peripheral device is not supported, the language is of limited use.
 Another issue, is the lack of debuggers for these languages.
 This is also the case for MicroPython, which has no official debugger, and third party alternatives are very limited.
 The Mu debugger for example, supports only classic breakpoints and step instructions, and works exclusively on Raspberry Pi devices, which are much more powerful than embedded devices under consideration in this chapter.
 Finally, many high-level languages do not directly support embedded devices at all, as we will discuss further in @remote:related-work.

-== Objectives
+//== WebAssembly: a Promise of a Universal Compile Target == WARDuino: WebAssembly for Microcontrollers

 In this work we take a different approach aimed at enabling multiple high-level languages on microcontrollers while mitigating their downsides.
-To accomplish this goal, we created WARDuino~@gurdeep19, a virtual machine (VM) designed to run WebAssembly~@haas17 on microcontrollers#footnote[WARDuino supports the first release of WebAssembly (MVP).].
+To accomplish this goal, we created WARDuino~@gurdeep19, a virtual machine (VM) designed to run WebAssembly~@haas17 on microcontrollers#note[WARDuino supports the first release of WebAssembly (MVP).]. // todo "we created" does this feel right given the introduction of this chapter?
 Since WebAssembly is a universal compile target, it can enable programs written in a wide variety of languages to run on low-end embedded devices.
 This is an important design choice to improve the #emph[portability] of our solution.
 The design of WebAssembly further focuses on a compact representation, since the byte code is intended to be streamable and efficient~@haas17.
 This compactness is especially important when executing programs within the #emph[hardware limitations] of the embedded devices.
 Additionally, WebAssembly can achieve performance speeds close to native code~@haas17@jangda19, potentially outperforming other interpreters for high-level languages on microcontrollers.

 The WARDuino virtual machine was first presented in 2019 by #cite(<gurdeep19>, form: "prose");, and addressed #emph[the slow development cycle] and the challenging #emph[debuggability] through the initial implementation of a remote debugger with over-the-air reprogramming capabilities.
-The chapter presented these two features as extensions to the operational semantics of WebAssembly, in order to show their interaction and compatibility with the WebAssembly standard, and to ease re-implementation in other virtual machines.
+The paper presented these two features as extensions to the operational semantics of WebAssembly, in order to show their interaction and compatibility with the WebAssembly standard, and to ease re-implementation in other virtual machines.
 Additionally, WARDuino provided support for a limited set of hardware features through WebAssembly functions embedded in the virtual machine.
 It is necessary to embed this support in the virtual machine, since the #emph[bare-metal execution environments] of embedded devices provide no conventional interfaces to the hardware.
 Simultaneously, the primitives should be exposed at the level of WebAssembly in order to achieve the highest #emph[portability] possible.
-However, the chapter left some important problems as future work.
+However, the paper left some important problems as future work.

 First, WebAssembly does not natively support asynchronous code, but many standard M2M protocols for IoT applications such as MQTT rely on asynchronous events.
 Similarly, IoT applications often rely on asynchronous handling of hardware interrupts.
 Due to this limitation in WebAssembly, WARDuino lacked any support for either hardware primitives that rely on asynchronicity, or M2M protocols.
 In this chapter, we extend the WebAssembly operational semantics with support for event-driven callback handling.
 Through this system, callback functions can subscribe to asynchronous events at the WebAssembly level.
 The functions will be executed whenever such an event occurs.
 While other proposals for asynchronous code in WebAssembly are being developed @webassembly-community-group22a, these proposals are still in early stages, and often focus heavily on browser applications, making them unsuitable for resource-constrained microcontrollers.

-Second, since hardware support is exposed at the WebAssembly level, there is a language barrier that has to be bridged for every higher-level language.
+Second, since hardware support is exposed at the WebAssembly level,paperthere is a language barrier that has to be bridged for every higher-level language.
 The original version of WARDuino did not address this issue, and in practice lacked any real support for high-level languages.
-In this chapter, we show that WARDuino can practically solve the #emph[low-level coding] challenge as promised in the original chapter~@gurdeep19.
+In this chapter, we show that WARDuino can practically solve the #emph[low-level coding] challenge as promised in the original paper~@gurdeep19.
 We illustrate how WARDuino can support high-level languages through language symbiosis, by showing different levels of language integration for AssemblyScript, a TypeScript-like language.
 These examples serve as a general recipe for implementing other language libraries.

 Third, the formal rules for the debugger semantics were not used to prove any interesting properties or guarantees for the debugger.
 In this chapter, we improve the semantics for the debugging and over-the-air updates, and provide a proof for observational equivalence between the debugger semantics, and the underlying WebAssembly semantics.
 This equivalence means that the executions observed by the debugger semantics are precisely the same as those observed by the underlying language semantics.